mlugg/adrift/adrift.md

 		RECOVERAPPEND <data>         Append data to the end of the client's custom recovery data.

 	S2C
+		NORECOVER                            Recovery info: inform the client no run recovery is necessary (the last connection terminated gracefully).
 		RECOVER <catname> <n> <us> <data>    Recovery info: inform the client that we were using category 'catname' with 'n' splits, that the timer was currently on 'us' microseconds, and that its custom recovery data was 'data'.

 ### Exiting